nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 **:information_source: Note:** <br>

 * The generated PDF file does not contain the items in the Wishlist.
 For items to be reflected in the generated PDF file, they must be planned.<br>
+* PDF can only display up to 35 characters for itinerary description and 50 characters for activity description.

 </div>